 What are the omeprazole side effects in dogs?

-In addition to knowing how much omeprazole to give your dog and how often, it is also important to know about any side effect to watch for.
+In addition to knowing how much omeprazole to give your dog and how often, it is also important to know about any side effects to watch for.
 Luckily, omeprazole is safe for dogs and adverse effects are very rare.
 Some dogs who take omeprazole may experience the following side effects:

 - Vomiting